madyark/MS1-project/README.md

     1. The reason for this is that since they cannot hover over all elements like desktop users, they might now know that the latter three headers serve as links to supplemental pages.

-    2. They may therefore be suprised if they accidentally redirect themselves to a supplemental page, which does not create the most optimal UX.
+    2. They may therefore be surprised if they accidentally redirect themselves to a supplemental page, which does not create the most optimal UX.

 - On the Mozilla Firefox browser, when the user attempts to access the 'Help Yourself' page from any of the links to it or to its particular sections, they will be redirected to the 'Articles' subsection of the 'Resources' section of the page.